Skip to content

 Did you know...

-Mental health is a central issue in our society, but many people face the challenge of speaking openly about their mental health problems.
+Mental health is a central issue in our society, yet many people face challenges in speaking openly about their mental health problems.
 The stigma associated with mental illness has a serious impact on those affected and their quality of life.
-A look at the facts and empirical results shows the extent of the problem and the change towards greater tolerance.
+A look at the facts and empirical findings reveals the extent of the problem and the shift toward greater tolerance.

-According to a 2020 study by the World Health Organization (WHO), around 1 in 8 people worldwide report a mental illness.
+According to a 2020 study by the World Health Organization (WHO), approximately 1 in 8 people worldwide report a mental illness.
 Despite this high prevalence, stigma remains widespread.
-A survey by the German Association of Psychotherapists found that 43% of respondents were afraid of being judged by friends or colleagues for their mental health problems.
-This highlights that many people are hesitant when it comes to seeking help.
+A survey by the German Association of Psychotherapists found that 43% of respondents feared being judged by friends or colleagues for their mental health problems.
+This highlights the reluctance of many people to seek help.

-Stigma not only impacts individuals, but also society as a whole.
-People with mental illness often withdraw for fear of discrimination or judgement.
-This isolation can lead to poorer well-being and increase the likelihood that their conditions will become chronic.
-Particularly in certain professions, such as healthcare, law enforcement, or aviation, employees are often expected to maintain a "strong" facade.
-Pre-existing psychiatric diagnoses or treatments may be considered grounds for termination or a barrier to career progression in these professions.
-This fear of not being hired or promoted due to a mental health history leads many people to keep their problems secret or not seek treatment.
+Stigma not only impacts individuals but also society as a whole.
+People with mental illnesses often withdraw for fear of discrimination or judgment.
+This isolation can lead to poor well-being and increase the likelihood that their illnesses will become chronic.
+Particularly in certain professions, such as healthcare, law enforcement, or aviation, employees are often expected to maintain a "tough" facade.
+Pre-existing psychiatric diagnoses or treatments in these professions can be viewed as grounds for dismissal or a barrier to career progression.
+This fear of not being hired or promoted due to a mental health history leads many people to keep their problems secret or avoid seeking treatment.

 Despite these challenges, there are signs of a shift in the perception of mental health.
-In recent years, the issue has become increasingly prominent.
+In recent years, the issue has gained increasing prominence.
 Campaigns to educate people about mental illness and the importance of self-care have helped raise awareness.
-A 2021 study by the Pew Research Center shows that 76% of respondents believe that mental health is just as important as physical health.
-This growing tolerance and understanding is crucial to breaking down the stigma.
+A 2021 Pew Research Center study shows that 76% of respondents believe mental health is just as important as physical health.
+This growing tolerance and understanding are crucial to reducing the stigma.

 Normalizing mental health crises is another important step.
-Recognizing mental health problems as part of the human experience can create a supportive environment where those affected feel safe to seek help.
-Outreach that encourages open discussion of experiences can reduce feelings of isolation and promote understanding.
+Recognizing mental health problems as a part of the human experience can create a supportive environment where those affected feel safe to seek help.
+Public outreach that encourages open discussion about experiences can reduce feelings of isolation and promote understanding.

 Cart